The viewport meta tag importance

 When a Google bot crawls your site, it looks for the viewport meta tag.
 If it’s missing:

-- The “Clickable Elements” Penalty: Google detects that your buttons are too close together (because they are zoomed out).
+The “Clickable Elements” Penalty.
+When Google can see that your buttons are too close together (because everything is zoomed out).

 2. Page Speed and Core Web Vitals

-SEO isn’t just about keywords; it’s about performance.
-The viewport tag affects Core Web Vitals, specifically CLS (Cumulative Layout Shift).
+SEO is not about the keywords, it‘s about the performance.
+The viewport tag, impacts towards the Core Web Vitals (CLs, Cumulative Layout Shift).

-- The SEO Impact: A high “Layout Shift” score tells Google your site is unstable and annoying to use, which hurts your ranking.
+The SEO Impact: Scoring HIGH on “Layout Shift” indicates to Google that your site is shaky and cumbersome to use, which can negatively affect your rankings.

 3. How Bootstrap and Viewport work for SEO